tundish/blathnaid/NOTES.rst

 Something out of the corner of Jack's eye made him pause mid-step.
 He turned his head to see more.
 Ten yards away a young woman with copper red hair was looking straight at him.
-She was seated in the back of a sort of cabin, with windows so wide and high there seemed almost to be no walls to it at all.
+She was seated in the back of a sort of cabin, with windows so wide and high there seemed almost to be no wall to it at all.

 "Hello", she said.
 "Come on over."
 Jack was all confusion, but he went up to the open door.